It probably comes as no surprise that there is truth to the saying "you are what you eat."

 Ginseng is a root that is extremely popular in Asian traditional medicine.
 It has anti-inflammatory properties that can help address a variety of health issues, seeing as inflammation is often the root cause of many health concerns.
 You can take ginseng in an oral supplement product or powder, but it’s also available as an active ingredient in a variety of topical beauty treatments, particularly from Korean skincare brands.

 Yep, antioxidants are a big deal.
 That’s because they neutralize free radicals, which are pretty much bombarding us constantly.
-Free radicals are unstable molecules that damage our cells, breaking down our skin's collagen resulting in blemishes such as wrinkles, dark spots, uneven skin tone, and sagging skin.
+Free radicals are unstable molecules that damage our cells, breaking down our skin's collagen resulting in skin blemishes such as wrinkles, dark spots, uneven skin tone, and sagging skin.

 Antioxidants work to neutralize these free radical molecules, protecting our cells and our collagen production as a result.
 Even better, antioxidants don’t just prevent skin aging, but they prevent cell damage throughout the body, helping to protect against various diseases.